-Available to teachers across the nation, this series of fully online courses will show you how to design and deliver a quality course via the Internet – free for UM-Flint faculty and competitively priced for others.
+Available to educators across the nation, this series of fully online courses will show you how to design and deliver a quality course via the Internet– free for University of Michigan-Flint faculty and competitively priced for others.

 You may choose any course individually, or you may decide to earn the full online instructor certificate.
-For the certificate, participants must complete the courses in Section 1 plus one option from Section 2.
+For the certificate, participants must complete the following courses and receive a score of 80% or higher in each one.

-OPTIONAL: Blackboard Basics for Faculty (online, self-paced, instructor-facilitated; $100, 2 CEUs)
+OPTIONAL: Blackboard Basics for Faculty (online, self-paced, instructor-facilitated; $100)

 Faculty learn the basics of this learning management system and will have their own Blackboard course shell in which to do assignments and practice.
 This is optional only for those who are already tech-savvy and have used some type of learning management system.

-REQUIRED: Faculty Introduction to Online Teaching (online, self-paced; $100, 2 CEUs)
+REQUIRED: Faculty Introduction to Online Teaching (online, self-paced; $100)

 This course introduces instructional design theory and the basics of what it takes to develop and teach an online course.
 Includes trends and mechanics of online teaching.

-REQUIRED: Intensive Course Development (online, structured, instructor-led; $400, 8 CEUs)
+REQUIRED: Intensive Course Development (online, structured, instructor-led; $400)

 Prerequisites: Blackboard Basics (or experience) and Faculty Intro to Online Teaching

-REQUIRED: Copyright Issues in Online Teaching (online, self-paced; $100, 2 CEUs)
+REQUIRED: Copyright Issues in Online Teaching (online, self-paced; $100)